 Winter, cold weather and grey days can bear down on you.
 To go about your business you need to stay focused on wellness.
 Don’t miss Part 2 in this series – Winter Wellness: The Food and Moves Your Body Needs.
-You get all the tips, recipes and tools to help you resist against the cold weather season.
+You get all the tips, recipes and tools to help you resist the cold weather season.

 You get the updates, newsletter and special offers by subscribing to The GOODista, and tell us what in the comments how you survive winter.